-Through an eclectic theoretical approach, this chapter examines whether directors' compensation has an impact on financial statement fraud (FSF) perpetrated by listed companies.
-This study uses a sample of 903 'fraudulent' firms and 903 control firms in China during the period from 2005 to 2018.
+Through agency and institutional theories, this study examines whether directors' compensation and corporate governance have an impact on financial statements fraud (FSF) perpetrated by listed companies.
+It uses a sample of 903 'fraudulent' firms and 903 control firms in China during the period from 2005 to 2018.
 The study finds that directors' shareholding is positively associated with FSF.
-The results also suggest that firm performance (i.e. return on assets (ROA)), board attributes (such as CEO duality and frequency of board meetings), leverage, and ownership structure (i.e. the shareholding of the top 10 shareholders) have a significant influence on FSF.
+The results also suggest that firm performance (i.e. return on assets (ROA)), board attributes (such as chief executive officer (CEO) duality, independence, and frequency of board meetings), leverage, auditor type, and ownership structure (i.e. the shareholding of the top 10 shareholders) have a significant influence on FSF.
 Among the two broad subcategories of directors, the study finds that the shareholding of non-independent directors has a positive association with FSF.
-These findings raise an important question in relation to directors' shareholding because of the positive association between director shareholding and FSF.
-In addition, the design of pay-for-performance should be implemented in consideration of FSF incidences.
-Overall, this paper provides the evidence regarding the impact of directors' compensation and shareholding on FSF in the Chinese context.
-The research also documents a significant impact of CEO duality, leverage, shareholding concentration, and frequency of board meetings on the incidence of FSF.
+Further, the relationship between directors' shareholding and FSF is negative in case of SOE firms whereas it is positive in case of non-SOE firms.
+Also, directors' political connectedness has no bearing on the incidence of FSF.
+These findings raise an important question in relation to directors' shareholding and suggest that pay-for-performance for directors, should be implemented in consideration of FSF incidences.

-Keywords: China, Corporate Governance, Directors' Compensation, Directors' shareholding, Financial Statement Fraud.
+Keywords: China, corporate governance, directors' compensation, directors' shareholding, financial statements fraud.